janedeer/learnpython/print.md

 ## Print

-In the [Hello World][hello-world-page] program, we introduced the print statment.
-This command allows you to display contents on the screen.
+In the [Hello World][hello-world-page] program, we introduced the print() statement.
+This command allows you to display content on the screen.
 Let's look at some examples:

 ```python
 print("hello")